-There are also tensions between visions of the existing and desired autonomy that have yet to be resolved.
+There are also tensions between visions of the existing and desired autonomy that haven’t achieved resolution.
 For example, the new indigenous territorial governments—created by mandate of Law 445—dispute governance with the municipal and/or regional governments as an alternative form of administration.
 How to resolve this tension is an issue still to be discussed.

 The recent constitution of the territorial governments also involves important challenges for their own internal development, especially regarding their functioning, capacity and transparency.
 It’s important that these different government levels operate independently and complementarily within a subnational autonomous system of governance.

 A compliant autonomy